Does my state have an official dog?

 In what is probably the most obvious choice on the list, Alaska’s official state dog is the Alaskan Malamute!
-This breed, which is widely used in dog mushing (the official state sport), was named the state dog in 2010.
+Named the official state dog in 2010, this breed is widely used in dog mushing (the official state sport).

-The first state to designate a dog as an official state pet was Maryland in 1964.
-Maryland chose the Chesapeake Bay Retriever because the dog was developed in the Chesapeake Bay during the 19th century and because of the dog’s love for the water!
+The first state to designate an official state dog was Maryland in 1964.
+Maryland chose the Chesapeake Bay Retriever because the dog was developed in the Chesapeake Bay during the 19th century – and because of the dog’s love for the water!

 The Boston Terrier, named after the Massachusetts capital, became the state dog in 1979.
-This breed, with its memorable smile, remains a very popular breed today!
+This breed, with its memorable smile, remains a very popular pup!

 New Hampshire chose the Chinook, a rare breed of sled dog, as its official state dog in 2009.
 According to the AKC, this playful and easily trainable dog is great with children and loves exercise!

 6. North Carolina: Plott Hound

 Originally bred for hunting boar, these pups are native North Carolinans!
 Chosen to represent the Tar Heel state in 1989, these pups are known for their keen sense of smell and tracking skills.

 Best known for starring in the Marmaduke comic strip, Pennsylvania also chose the Great Dane to star as their representative.
 Designated the state dog in 1965, these dogs can grow to about 30 inches tall!